 5. Validate data

 This step involves reviewing the execution process.
-Assess the data rules, check if they are working the way they are supposed to, and map out any exceptions in your data flow.
-Even if the process is automated, it’s best to check on it to ensure that you don’t encounter any unexpected challenges when implementing the data migration process.
+You should assess the data rules, check if they work as intended, and map out any exceptions in your data flow.
+It is advisable to check the automated process to prevent unexpected challenges during the implementation of the data migration process.

 This is the final step in the data migration process in which everything falls into place.
-The steps mentioned above will give you well-organized and clean datasets; all you have to do is migrate them from one system to another once the data is migrated to the target system, a database or a data repository, such as a data mart or a data warehouse.
+Once you follow the steps mentioned above, you will have well-organized and clean datasets.
+After that, you just need to migrate them from one system to another.
+Once you migrate the data to the target system, such as a database or a data repository like a data mart or a data warehouse, the process is complete.
 The employees can then access it to fuel data analytics, streamline workflows, enhance data security, and more.

 Data Migration Software – An Overview